ahalterman/learn_to_scrape/README.md

 ## Preperation

-We'll be using Python 3 for this workshop.
-Python 3 has much better support than 2 for different character encodings in text, which is something that comes up quite often in web scraping.
+We'll be using Python 3 for this workshop because it has much better support than 2 for different character encodings in text, which is something that comes up quite often in web scraping.
 Please install the Anaconda distribution of Python 3 and Jupyter notebook from the [Anaconda](https://www.anaconda.com/download/?lang=en-us#macos) site.
-For more details, see @soubhikbarari's instructions [here](https://github.com/soubhikbarari/MITPolMeth-PythonDataSci-02-2018/blob/master/setup.pdf), but making sure to install Python 3.
+For more details, see [@soubhikbarari](https://github.com/soubhikbarari/)'s instructions [here](https://github.com/soubhikbarari/MITPolMeth-PythonDataSci-02-2018/blob/master/setup.pdf), but making sure to install Python 3.